zero4drift/CLRS_Cpp_Implementations/README.md

 # CLRS_Cpp_Implementations
-C++ implementations of algorithms demonstrated in "Introduction to Algorithms 3rd Edition"
+C++ implementations of algorithms demonstrated in "Introduction to Algorithms 3rd Edition".